Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Ellie Ball has acted from an early age in plays, musicals and pantomimes.
 In 2016 she was a founder member of the Mint Theatre Society, a pop-up theatre company which travels around various venues.

-In August 2024 Ellie will be making her debut at the Edinburgh Fringe Festival performing in a one-woman show.
+In August 2024 Ellie made her debut at the Edinburgh Fringe Festival performing in a one-woman show.

 Rachel Bavidge